HelloRaymond/RayOS/README.md

 - Remarks:

 > 1. Does not support parameter passing
+> 2. The thread stack can only be allocated statically, you need to reserve a static array to use as the thread stack
-> 2. High priority threads must run in a blocking manner
+> 3. High priority threads must run in a blocking manner
-> 3. When the return value is less than 0, it indicates that the thread creation fails
+> 4. When the return value is less than 0, it indicates that the thread creation fails

 ### Start the thread